henrybyhee/CountryService/README.md

 - Add integration test
 - Separate Authorization module into a microservice that handles token generation and oauth2.0 flow.
+- Use asymmetric keys to sign and verify JWT.
 - Add functions to filter countries based on attributes.